Smoothening your writing process (for PhD students)

 What will I gain?

-After this course, you will be able to use segmentation to organise your writing process more effectively, so you can focus on one writing activity at a time.
-You will learn how to build a clear outline and writing plan for your own text, draft more efficiently using speed writing strategies, and revise in a goal-directed, step-by-step way - working on structure and argument first, and details later.
+After this course, you will be able to organize your writing process more effectively, so you can focus on one writing activity at a time.
+You will learn how to clarify your text’s focus by formulating an even clearer research question or problem statement, build a clear outline, draft more efficiently using speed writing, and revise in a goal-directed way.
 You will also be better equipped to ask for useful feedback from peers and supervisors, and to use that feedback more strategically.

 What are the costs?